JRHaven/Weather-Displayer/README.md

 From here, simply clone this repository, either with the above "Code" drop-down or with ```git clone "https://github.com/JR-Tech-and-Software/Weather-Displayer/Weather-Displayer.git"```

-Once downloaded, you will need to be sure all scripts are marked as executable.
-You can do this either through a graphical file manager or run the command `chmod 755 *.py`.

 ### All
 After Python is installed and the project has been downloaded, you will need to tell the script the URL to get your local weather data.
 It can take